Visiting Petra with Kids: The Ultimate Guide

 - Backpack – put everything in a small backpack.
 We like to use the Osprey Daylight 20L backpack.

-When to visit Petra
+When to visit Petra with kids

 The best time of year to visit Petra is between March to May and September to November when the weather isn’t too hot.